bootdotdev/blog/content/javascript/javascript-projects-for-beginners.md

 Back to the food.
 This basic javascript project tutorial will teach you to update and delete items from a grocery list, which walks you through the process of creating a simple CRUD.
 (CRUD just means create, read, update, and delete.)

-It’s [another project](https://boot.dev/learn/learn-javascript) from the same person who did the restaurant menu page tutorial, so maybe he was hungry as well.
-If you’ve got the time and inclination I recommend checking out all eight hours of his 15 JavaScript projects.
-It's the kind of content that I can't believe he gives away for free, it’s so in-depth and valuable.
+It's [another project](https://boot.dev/learn/learn-javascript) from the same person who did the restaurant menu page tutorial, so maybe he was hungry as well.
+If you've got the time and inclination I recommend checking out all eight hours of his 15 JavaScript projects.
+It's the kind of content that I can't believe he gives away for free, it's so in-depth and valuable.

 ![](https://lh6.googleusercontent.com/0cC_hjLSF_O0gajrBwlJ6zw561jl0VANXOpoJxUAB6hJiPRc_nEh0ImWdHq3aO5KnXV9tqdbcy2i2wyTCzBjLfM69zrHbyEHViN7UThGiJF3jwLg4HlwZR4L6iNN6d_BIjEl_SNT=s0)